NCRP

 Sara Dumit

-is a Scientist at Los Alamos National Laboratory (LANL) and a Lindau Nobel Laureate Meeting Young Scientist (Alumna: 2022 and 2021).
-She earned her PhD in Pharmaceutical Sciences from Washington State University, with doctoral research work conducted at the U.S. Transuranium and Uranium Registries.
-Her postdoctoral research work was completed at LANL’s Internal Dosimetry Group, Radiation Protection Division.
+is a scientist at Los Alamos National Laboratory (LANL) and a Lindau Nobel Laureate Meeting Young Scientist (alumna: 2022 and 2021).
+She earned her PhD in pharmaceutical sciences from Washington State University, with doctoral research work conducted at the U.S. Transuranium and Uranium Registries.
+Her postdoctoral research work was completed at LANL's Internal Dosimetry Group, Radiation Protection Division.

 Sara Dumit